-The West Greenville Redevelopment Area exists within one of the oldest developed areas of the city.
+The West Greenville Redevelopment Area exists within the oldest portion of the city.
 The neighborhoods in this area are part of the urban core.
 Many of the homes in these neighborhoods have both lead and asbestos materials inside of them.
-The City will continue to work in eliminating these hazards when possible.
+The City is dedicated to eliminating these hazards when possible.
 For example, when staff conducts owner-occupied home rehabilitations, it is the City's policy to test for and abate any lead or asbestos material.
 Staff will constantly seek out grant opportunities for lead or asbestos abatement.